Elevating Visual Perception in Multimodal LLMs with Visual Embedding Distillation: Related Works

-OthelloGPT~\cite{othello} probed the features from a GPT-2~\cite{gpt2} trained on sequences from a board game, Othello, and found that the probes were able to learn the board state, indicating the ability of sequence models to learn world representations.
+OthelloGPT~\cite{othello} probed the features from a GPT-2~\cite{gpt2} trained on sequences from a board game, Othello, and found that the probes were able to learn the board state, indicating the ability of sequence models to learn spatial world representations.
 A recent work probes the features from foundational vision encoders~\cite{banani2024probing3dawarenessvisual} for 3D tasks.
-In our work, we probe the embeddings from the LLM (of an MLLM) layers against target visual features.
-To the best of our knowledge, we are the first to establish a relationship between visual representations quality inside the MLLM and their performance.
+In our work, we probe the representation from the LLM layers against visual features from expert perception models.
+Furthermore, we establish a relationship between visual representation quality inside the LLM and downstream VQA performance.